michaelmusty/.dotfiles/ISSUES.markdown

 *   man(1) completion doesn't work on OpenBSD as manpath(1) isn't a thing on that system; need to find some way of finding which manual directories should be searched at runtime, if there is one.
-*   mktemp(1) is not POSIX, though it's commonly available; where a temporary file is unavoidable, it might be nice to abstract this with a wrapper script that uses mktemp(1) if it can, but otherwise uses mkdir(1) with a randomised name in "${TMPDIR:-/tmp}".
-Is mktemp(1) on every *BSD?
-    -   Mostly fixed now with mktd(1), still using mktemp(1) in a few places
 *   Where practical, the remaining Bash scripts in bin need to be reimplemented as POSIX sh
     -   Mostly done now: